This is RUGBY

-Playing rugby is relatively low cost, since all you need are some cleats, a mouth guard, shorts and long socks.
+Playing rugby is relatively low cost, since all you need are some cleats, a mouth guard, jersey, shorts and long socks.
 Our membership fees cover the cost of our fields, our registration fees with USA Rugby, MYRO and the team jerseys.
 Since membership fees vary by season and age, please contact us and we'll get you the most up to date information.

 Absolutely!
 And not only do girls play on our teams, they are some of the better athletes.
 There is a concerted effort among all the clubs to grow girls and womens teams.